 - What types of foods they liked to eat

-- Words or phrases that they used often (One of my clients laughed when her mom used the word “shenanigans” during her reading.
+- Specific words or phrases they used to say (One of my clients was so happy when her mom used the word “shenanigans” during a reading.
 Her mom used that word all the time when she was living.)

-Tip: You don’t have to ask Spirit questions out loud.
-Spirit communication is very telepathic.
+Tip: You don’t have to communicate out loud — spirt communication is telepathic.

 3. Relaying the Message

-Characteristics help people feel validated that you have connected with their loved one, and evidence helps strengthen this.
+As we discussed, characteristics help people feel validated that you have connected with their loved one, and evidence helps strengthen this.

-But relaying the messages from Spirit is what our work as mediums is truly all about – giving a voice to those in Spirit.
+But relaying a message is what mediumship is truly about — giving a voice to those in the spiritual realm.

 Messages can be heartfelt, have depth, and even be funny.

 - What do you want your loved one to know?

 - What message do you have for your loved one(s)?

 Here are two short, heartwarming messages I’ve received during readings: